arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-07.md

     If the user answers correctly, show the next quiz.
     If all of the 5 quizzes are answered correctly, redirect to `result.xhtml`, which should show a victory message.
-    At each quiz, should display its index, e.g. "2 of 5" for the second quiz.
+    At each quiz, should display its index, e.g., "2 of 5" for the second quiz.
     If any quiz is wrongly answered,  redirect to `result.xhtml`, which should show a match lost message.
-    Can use a URL query parameter to distinguish between victory and lost.
+    Can use a URL query parameter to distinguish between victory and defeat.

 * `result.xhtml`: display either a victory or a match lost message.
     Provide 2 buttons: one to start a new match, and one to go back